vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 but unfortunately this function is broken.
 Try to run it!

 The problem is that at line 8 we call `recursive-step`, which now is bound to `build-factorial`.
-But `build-factorial` is *not* the factorial function, it is a function able to build it when it receives a function (the recurring step) as argument.
+But `build-factorial` is **not** the factorial function, it is a function able to build it when it receives a function (the recurring step) as argument.
-Which function can we use as argument. *The key is that the only function with a name here is `recursive-step` itself.
-So we use it.*
+Which function can we use as argument. **The key of the puzzle is that the only function with a name here is `recursive-step` itself.
+So we use it.**

 {% highlight clojure linenos=table %}
 ((fn [build-factorial]